donno2048/DDos/README.md

 ddos
 ```

-in the terminal to launch the GUI (tkinter is a requirement for the GUI so use: `sudo apt-get update && sudo apt-get install python3-tk -y` on linux and on Windows it's already installed)
+in the terminal to launch the GUI (Tkinter is a requirement for the GUI so use: `sudo apt-get update && sudo apt-get install python3-tk -y` on Linux.
+On Windows it's already installed)

 ### TUI